ansys/pystk/doc/source/api/ansys/stk/core/graphics/IGlobeImageOverlayAddCompleteEventArgs.rst

 IGlobeImageOverlayAddCompleteEventArgs
 ======================================

-.. py:class:: IGlobeImageOverlayAddCompleteEventArgs
+.. py:class:: ansys.stk.core.graphics.IGlobeImageOverlayAddCompleteEventArgs

    object

    The event is raised when the globe image overlay is displayed for the first time after being added using AddAsync.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IGlobeImageOverlayAddCompleteEventArgs

 Overview
 --------